-Despite being recognized as ACO professionals, the claims-based assignment pathway still requires a patient to receive at least one primary care service provided by a primary care physician each year for the patient to be assigned to an ACO.
-While this restriction does not prevent individual nurse practitioners from joining an ACO, it prevents their patients from being assigned to a Medicare Shared Saving ACO through claims-based assignment and any benefits that result from such participation, unless the NP sends their patient to receive a primary care service from a primary care physician.
+Despite being recognized as ACO professionals, the claims-based assignment pathway requires an NP’s patient to receive at least one primary care service provided by a primary care physician each year for the patient to be assigned to an ACO.
+While this restriction does not prevent individual nurse practitioners from joining an ACO, it prevents their patients from being assigned to an ACO through claims-based assignment, and any benefits that result from such participation, unless the NP sends their patient to receive a primary care service from a primary care physician.

 H.R.
-900 will amend Section 1899(c) of the Social Security Act to authorize NPs’ patients to be assigned to an MSSP ACO through claims-based assignment of beneficiaries on the utilization of primary care services provided by primary care physicians.
-This language currently excludes the patients of nurse practitioners from assignment to Medicare Shared Savings ACOs without the patient receiving an unnecessary physician visit.
+900 will amend Section 1899(c) of the Social Security Act to authorize NPs’ patients to be assigned to an MSSP ACO through claims-based assignment without the unnecessary physician visit.
 The MSSP has demonstrated cost-savings for the Medicare program while maintaining high-quality care.
 As of 2018, NPs are the largest and fastest growing Medicare designated provider specialty a trend we expect to continue with nearly 70% of all NPs delivering primary care.
-It is imperative to fully include NPs and their patients in the MSSP in order to continue to improve patient access, quality and cost effectiveness.
+It is imperative to fully include NPs and their patients in the MSSP in order to continue to improve patient access, quality and cost-effectiveness.

 AANP calls on Members of Congress to cosponsor H.R.
 900 to improve the way beneficiaries are assigned under the Medicare Shared Savings Program (MSSP).
 This legislation will allow the claims-based assignment of patients seen only by nurse practitioners to MSSP ACOs.

 For additional information, please contact the AANP Government Affairs Office at 703-740-2529 or firstname.lastname@example.org.